bneil/bneil.github.io/content/now.md

 ## Exercise
 * Walking / Running a min 9k steps a day
+  * now trying rucking with 20 pounds of weight in a backpack
 * At least 2 weekly 3.5 runs or more